crossbario/autobahn-js/doc/gettingstarted.rst

 Getting Started
 ===============

-With |ab|, you can develop application components in JavaScript, and those components can be hosted inside **browsers**, **Node.js** and **PostgreSQL** (*under development*).
+With **Autobahn|JS**, you can develop application components in JavaScript, and those components can be hosted inside **browsers**, **Node.js** and **PostgreSQL** (*under development*).

-This page explains what you need in order to include |ab| in your projects, and to route your application messages.
+This page explains what you need in order to include **Autobahn|JS** in your projects, and to route your application messages.

 WAMP router
 -----------

-|ab| does not connect application components directly to each other, but enables a connection to a WAMP router.
+**Autobahn|JS** does not connect application components directly to each other, but enables a connection to a WAMP router.
 This connects the application components.
 The routing is rule-based - no application code runs inside the router.

 You can find a `list of WAMP v2 compatible routers <http://wamp.ws/implementations/>`_ at the WAMP project site.
 We recommend using `Crossbar.io <https://github.com/crossbario/crossbar>`_, which offers a lot of features, but the examples here should work with any WAMP router.